 Having a detailed list of everything under your roof will make filing a homeowners insurance claim faster and easier.
 Learn how to create a home inventory in 6 easy steps.

 Don’t go right for the big ticket items or list items at random, start in a small contained area of a room, and work your way outward.
 Once you’re done with that particular room or space, move on to the next.

 Be sure to take note of any big ticket items you own and record those in a separate section of your home inventory list.
-If you have any expensive jewelry, furs, rare keepsakes, or electronics in excess of $1,000-$2,000, you may need to add enhanced coverage like a schedule property endorsement to protect those items in the event of a loss.
-Be sure to talk to your agent to see what coverage is available for big-ticket items.
+If you have any expensive jewelry, furs, rare keepsakes, or electronics in excess of $1,000-$2,000, you may need to add enhanced coverage like a scheduled property endorsement to your homeowners insurance to be reimbursed for their full value on a claim.
+Be sure to talk to your insurance agent to see which of your belongings need supplemental personal property coverage.

-|Mobile app||Price||iOS or Android||Data storage|
+|Mobile app||Price||IOS or Android||Data storage|

 |Allstate Digital Locker||Free||Both||Device and cloud|

-|BluePlum Home Inventory||$24.99||iOS||Device and cloud|
+|BluePlum Home Inventory||$19.99||iOS||Device and cloud|

 |Home Contents||Free (in-app purchases)||iOS||Device and cloud|

-|Nest Egg||$4 (in-app purchases)||iOS||Device and cloud|
+|Nest Egg||$4.99 (in-app purchases)||iOS||Device and cloud|

 |Sortly||Free (Advanced is $39/mo, Ultra is $99/mo)||Both||Device and cloud|